-And oftentimes the people have different backgrounds, they have different skill sets.
+Oftentimes the people have different backgrounds, they have different skill sets.
 They're able to look at things a little bit differently.
 The group, in general, grows as a whole because of how everybody looks at things.
 Think and Grow Rich talked about masterminds.
-That's how prevalent these mastermind groups are, but I have seen masterminds $50,000, $75,000, $100,000 per annual membership per mastermind, that is not an uncommon thing.
+That's how prevalent these mastermind groups are.
+I have seen masterminds $50,000, $75,000, $100,000 per annual membership per mastermind.
+It is not an uncommon thing.
 There are more expensive masterminds than that too.

 One of the things that are working well right now is boot camps, six-week, eight-week boot camps.
 Anything that has a term on it.
 A term as in there's a beginning date and end date is working well.
 Having these boot camps, having these events, these virtual events that leverage some sort of digital training, but then also have this class kind of that sits on top of it, is working well right now.

 There are all of these higher-end things involve the relationship.
 And the goal of going low, starting low and going high, is to build a relationship as you go.
-So, you just have to think kind of strategically about what you're selling, what kind of relationship you have with people, how the interaction and the awareness and the marketing are going to go, and then design into that.
+You just have to think kind of strategically about what you're selling.
+In addition, what kind of relationship you have with people.
+How the interaction and the awareness and the marketing are going to go.
+Then design into that.
 That's how you would put together the sales model.